dallongo/pyRESTvk/README.md

 See `unit-test.json` for a sample configuration with macros.
 Note that spaces are required between each token and between braces denoting button combination groups.
 Nesting groups is not permitted.

+A typical client application using [kivy] as a frontend is available in `/example`.

 ### Justification

 I wrote this service to familiarize myself with REST interface principles using the Flask framework.
 It serves as a way for me to send keyboard commands from my tablet to my desktop while playing flight simulators to manipulate the instrumentation.
 While many "serious" simulators already have interfaces like this (such as DCS-BIOS for the DCS series), I mostly play X-Wing Alliance and Mechwarrior 2 so I needed a more direct keyboard approach.
 This service might be useful for other such older games or situations where one needs to simulate keystrokes.